carlosperales95/django-password-management-app/README.md

    Copy the `.env.example` file as `.env` in the same folder (main project folder)

 4. Set the values for `SECRET_KEY` and `ENCRYPT_KEY`.
-   `SECRET_KEY` is your personal Django key, which you can generate using your console (if you are tech savvy), or simply in a site like [Djecrety](Djcrety-url) [Fernet Key Generator](Fernet-keygen-url)
+   `SECRET_KEY` is your personal Django key, which you can generate using your console (if you are tech savvy), or simply in a site like [Djecrety](Djcrety-url)
-   `ENCRYPT_KEY` is your personal Fernet encryption key, which you can generate using your console (if you are tech savvy), or simply in a site like [Djecrety](Djcrety-url)
+   `ENCRYPT_KEY` is your personal Fernet encryption key, which you can generate using your console (if you are tech savvy), or simply in a site like [Fernet Key Generator](Fernet-keygen-url)
   ```
   SECRET_KEY = <YOUR_SECRET_KEY_VALUE>
   ENCRYPT_KEY = <YOUR_SECRET_KEY_VALUE>